Finding a Top Financial Advisor Firm in Edina, Minnesota

 Laurel Wealth Planning

 Laurel Wealth Planning has been doing business in Edina since the late 1990s.
 The firm serves over a hundred clients, with a mix of individuals with and without a high net worth.
-Rather than use a minimum investment requirement, the firm requires a $7,500 minimum annual fee from each client.
+The firm has quite a high $1.5 million minimum investment requirement, though this is waivable under certain circumstances.
+This is also a fee-ony firm, which means all of its compensation comes from client-paid fees.

 For a small operation, Laurel Wealth has a few advisors with certifications.
 This includes one certified public accountant (CPA), one personal financial specialist (PFS), two certified financial planners (CFPs), one accredited investment fiduciary (AIF) and one chartered retirement planning counselor (CRPC).